roccoren/audio-rt/README.md

 - Type some text and click **发送文字** for a quick audio reply.
 - Record a short clip with **开始录音 / 发送语音** and hear Zara answer with fresh audio.
+- Pick **GPT Realtime** or **VoiceLive** before starting a realtime call.
+VoiceLive uses a direct WebSocket connection and automatically disables the WebRTC transport toggle.
-- Click **开始实时通话** to start a WebRTC session with the Azure realtime endpoint.
+- Click **开始实时通话** to start the selected realtime transport.
 The button flips to **结束实时通话** while connected so you can hang up at any time.
 Realtime mode negotiates SDP through the backend, streams microphone audio, and plays Zara’s voice as soon as she speaks.
-Make sure your environment variables include `AZURE_OPENAI_REALTIME_HOST`.
+Make sure your environment variables include `AZURE_OPENAI_REALTIME_HOST` (for GPT Realtime) or the VoiceLive counterparts when using VoiceLive.
+VoiceLive deployments hosted on Azure OpenAI typically expose the session API at `https://<resource-name>.cognitiveservices.azure.com/openai/voicelive/sessions?api-version=<version>`.
+- In bridged VoiceLive mode the browser connects to `ws://<backend>/api/voicelive/ws`; the FastAPI service handles the Azure VoiceLive SDK connection, so set `AZURE_VOICELIVE_API_KEY` and ensure the backend has the `azure-ai-voicelive` package installed.

 All captured audio is resampled to 24 kHz PCM16 before being forwarded to Azure.